JosephHeydorn/MakeCode-Tutorials/docs/projects/Event-Blocks(On-event-do-something.md

 ## Step 5 @fullscreen

-Next lets do the same except thing on the lower block except this time we are going to be setting it to low.
+Next let's do the same except thing on the lower block except this time we are going to be setting it to low.

 ```blocks